proj-cc-att-aa/anthro-albo-cc/README.md

 This script:

-- loads the historical invasion and covariate data;
+- loads the historical *Aedes albopictus* surveillance and binned covariate data;
-- constructs the model matrices and latent spatial components;
+- constructs the latent spatial components;
 - fits the Bayesian spatio-temporal establishment model using INLA;
-- estimates climatic and socio-environmental effects; and
+- estimates random and fixed climatic and socio-environmental effects; and
-- generates posterior factual establishment predictions.
+- generates posterior (1000 samples) factual establishment predictions.

 ### 6. Historical counterfactual prediction